 A past member of the AMA Council on Science and Public Health as a resident from 2006 to 2009 and in a full seat from 2009 to 2017, Dr. Levin has represented the AMA to the American Association for the Advancement of Science, and the Centers for Disease Control and Prevention’s National Advisory Council for the Elimination of Tuberculosis.

 Dr. Levin was elected to the board of directors of the National Commission on Correctional Healthcare in 2011, where she has served as a member of the Executive Committee, as vice chair of the Education Committee and as chair of the Certified Correctional Health Professional–Physician Task Force.
 She was also elected to the board of directors of the American Society of Addiction Medicine in 2011, serving on the Finance Committee and Legislative Action Committee, and has served as the president of The Forum for Medical Affairs.
+Dr. Levin began representing the AMA to the Medical Societies Consortium on Climate and Health in 2022.

 Dr. Levin received her bachelor’s in marine science from Boston University.
 She earned her master’s in public health and tropical medicine at James Cook University in Australia.
 During her graduate studies, she worked with the World Health Organization and the Myanmar Ministry of Health to create a sustainable, community-directed lymphatic filariasis control program for rural Myanmar.
 After returning to the U.S., she became program director for public health research at Chase Brexton Health Services in Baltimore, Md., overseeing research projects investigating adherence to HIV treatment regimens.